🍷

 • Clos Du Val Estate Cabernet Sauvignon Stags Leap District$70-95

-The house flagship: Bordeaux-influenced Stags Leap District Cabernet at the lower-alcohol, structurally restrained end of the spectrum.Find →
+The house flagship: Bordeaux-influenced Stags Leap District Cabernet at the lower-alcohol, structurally restrained end of the AVA spectrum; the direct heir to the 1972 wine that placed first in the 1986 ten-year rematch of the Judgment of Paris.Find →

-Cabernet-led Bordeaux blend; the most explicit homage to Portet's training and the estate's Bordeaux reference frame.Find →
+Cabernet-led Bordeaux blend; the most explicit homage to Bernard Portet's Médoc training and the estate's Bordeaux reference frame.Find →

 • Clos Du Val Carneros Pinot Noir$35-50